rystanley/genepopedit/README.md

 ```

 ## genepop\_assigner <a name="genepopagn"/>
-If you are interested conducting assignment analysis, you can convert to the format required for the R package "assigner" <https://github.com/thierrygosselin/assigner>. [_Function description_](#funcconvert)
+If you are interested conducting assignment analysis, you can convert to the format required for the R package [assigner](https://github.com/thierrygosselin/assigner) [_Function description_](#funcconvert)

 ```r
 #convert Genepop format to assigner format (.txt) using the populations each as their own assessment level